 Sometimes we say that people have their feet on the ground.
 It’s always a compliment.
 It implies that they’re down-to-earth, in touch with reality, imbued with practical experience.
 The opposite sort of person is said to have ‘their head in the clouds’ and that’s not a compliment.
 It implies that they’re out of touch, unrealistic, impractical - to the point of being no earthly use , more of a visionary than an organiser.

 Here in this short passage we find two contrasting encounters with God, so different in fact that they appear to belong to separate traditions, although they have been brought together here in a single narrative.
 In some ways they mirror those contrasting personality types.

 First, there is a group encounter with God.
 71 people are privileged to see God face to face, although at a distance.
-He doesn’t lay his hand on them - presumably in blessing.
+Perhaps because he isn’t close enough, God doesn’t lay his hand on them - presumably in blessing.

 The writer cannot describe what God looked like.
 That would be impossible.
 The narrative only tells us what the ground beneath God’s feet was like.
 It was like a bright blue, clear sky - a pavement of sapphire.
 So this is an image of God sitting above the mountain - slightly out of reach.
 He does not walk the earth.